AndrewKralovec/ollama-zig/README.md

 const chat_resp = res.value; // Response object
 ```

 *Note*, streaming is not yet enabled.
-I still need investigate how to zig can read the streaming endpoint.
+I still need to investigate how to read a streaming endpoint in zig.
 If stream is set to true, the request will fail.
 ```zig
 const client = ollama.newOllama(allocator, "http://127.0.0.1:11434");
 const chat_args = ollama.ChatArgs{